robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 :option:`--tagdoc`, which takes an argument in the format `tag:doc`. `tag` is the name of the tag to assign the documentation to, and it can also be a `simple pattern`_ matching multiple tags. `doc` is the assigned documentation.
-It can contain simple `HTML formatting`_.

 The given documentation is shown with matching tags in the :name:`Test Details by Tag` table, and as a tool tip for these tags in the